Estate Planning for Everyone, with Andy Weinhaus

 That’s why we’ve put together the 3-step Entrepreneur’s Cash Flow System.

 The first step is keeping more of the money you make.
-This includes tax planning, debt restructuring, cash flow awareness, and restructuring your savings so you can access it as an emergency/opportunity fund.
-This step frees up and increases your cash flow, so you have more to save, and consequently, more to invest.
+This includes tax planning, debt restructuring, cash flow awareness, and restructuring your savings so you can access them as an emergency/opportunity fund.
+This step frees up and increases your cash flow, so you have more to save and consequently, more to invest.

 Then, you’ll protect your money with savings, privatized banking and legal protection.
 This is where estate planning fits in.
 You’ll know that no matter what happens to you, your wishes will be carried out, your assets will remain intact, and your wisdom will empower generations after you.